Llandyrnog 0.6 miles.

 Located next door to the owner’s home, this Llandyrnog cottage offers a superb getaway, with an L-shaped kitchen/diner leading onto the pleasant lawned garden, as well as a great-sized sitting room with woodburner, and the four bedrooms split evenly across the ground and first floors.

-The bathrooms provide a Jacuzzi bath, a freestanding bath and a lavish spa shower cubicle with steam, monsoon shower and power shower functions, offering indulgence for everyone.
+The bathrooms provide a Jacuzzi bath, a freestanding bath and a lavish spa shower cubicle, monsoon shower and power shower functions, offering indulgence for everyone.

 This Llandyrnog cottage is ideal for a family holiday, with a king-size and double bedroom on the ground floor, and two first floor twin rooms, one with an en-suite bathroom.